Sharqiewicz/SandwichMaker/README.md

 ### Bugs
 ```

-Application works on Opera, but on other browsers breaks
+Application works on Opera, but on other browsers is broken

 ```